mne-tools/mne-python/README.rst

 `mne-python <http://mne-tools.github.io/>`_
 =======================================================

-This package is designed for sensor- and source-space analysis of M-EEG data, including frequency-domain and time-frequency analyses and non-parametric statistics.
+This package is designed for sensor- and source-space analysis of [M/E]EG data, including frequency-domain and time-frequency analyses, MVPA/decoding and non-parametric statistics.
 This package is presently evolving quickly and thanks to the adopted open development environment user contributions can be easily incorporated.